junhe/wiser/README.md

 The paper about WiSEr was published at FAST'20.
 The title is "Read as Needed: Building WiSER, a Flash-Optimized Search Engine". http://pages.cs.wisc.edu/~jhe/fast20-wiser.pdf

-(Feb 19, 2020: it would be great if someone could help us to improve this repository.
-I (Jun) am not a grad student anymore...Otherwise, I'll try to find some spare time.)
+(Feb 19, 2020: I (Jun) am not a grad student anymore.
+It would be great if someone could help us to improve this repository.
+Otherwise, I'll try to find some spare time...)

 (Jan 12, 2020: Update: We will improve this repos to make it easy to run.
 Vaccum is well tuned and runs pretty fast.)